Mathématique: Chapter 59

 “Not sure,” Young said truthfully.

-“I’d like to have a team that doesn’t change,” Ginn said wistfully.
+Ginn looked away, toward the busier street beyond their quiet alley.
+“I’d like to have a team that doesn’t change.”

 “Not a lot of continuity where you came from?”
 Young asked.

-“I remember,” Young said quietly.
+“I remember,” Young said softly.
 “You’re gonna have a whole pile of friends before long.”

-“So far I have two,” Ginn replied, shivering visibly in the cold morning air.
-Her sweatshirt looked pretty thin.
-“Camile Wray and Vanessa James."
-She lingered on the full name of each woman, as though she were savoring the words.
-"They both said yes when I asked them.”
+“So far, I have two.”
+Ginn shivered in the cold morning air.
+“Camile Wray and Vanessa James.
+She lingered on the full name of each woman, as though savoring the words.
+“They each said yes when I asked them.”

-Ginn nodded, then stuck her hands into her pocket, rounded her shoulders, and resettled her backpack.
+Ginn stuck her hands into her pocket, rounded her shoulders, and resettled her backpack.

 “Ready?”
 Young asked.

-She nodded, then dropped back to trail behind him as they left the alleyway and turned into the street.
-Young leaned more heavily on his cane than was strictly necessary.
-When he got to the door of the coffee shop he pulled it open and gave her an annoyed glare.
+She nodded, then dropped back to trail behind him as they left the alleyway.
+Young leaned more heavily on his cane than was necessary.
+When he got to the door of the coffee shop, he pulled it open and gave her an annoyed glare.

-“You’d think,” Young growled, trying not to case Rational Grounds too obviously as they entered, “that you’d be able to keep up with a guy who needs a cane.”
+“You’d think,” Young growled, trying not to case Rational Grounds too obviously as they entered, “you’d be able to keep up with your old man.
+Especially given this thing.”
+He thumped his cane on the floor.

-In front of Sheppard, near the edge of the table, was the book Rush had stipulated that he display.
+In front of Sheppard, near the edge of the table, was the book Rush had requested he display.
 Physical Chemistry: A Molecular Approach.
 The thing was NOT subtle.
-It was bright red and must have weighed upwards of ten pounds.
+It was bright red and weighed upwards of ten pounds.

 “What do you want, kiddo?” he asked.

-“And uh, one of those,” Young said, then fixed the woman working the register with a small smile.
+“And uh, one of those.”
+Young gave the woman working the register a small smile.
 “Please.”

-“And a Grey Lady Tea,” Young said.
-He glanced over his shoulder at Ginn and said, as casually as possible.
-“Pick a table.”
+“And a Grey Lady Tea.”
+Young gave the woman at the register an apologetic look.
+He glanced over his shoulder at Ginn and said, “Pick a table.”

-Ginn scanned the room and chose a spot near the register, directly adjacent to Sheppard and McKay’s table.
-It put her across the room from James and a few tables deep into the room from the spot Greer had selected.
+Ginn scanned the room and chose a spot near the register, adjacent to Shep and McKay.
+It put her across the room from James and a few tables deep into the room from the spot near the wall Greer had selected.

-Not a bad choice, Young decided, watching her set her backpack down then dart up to the counter to retrieve her pastry and tea before Young had even finished paying for the things.
+Ginn dumped her backpack on the tabletop, then darted to the counter to retrieve her pastry and tea before Young had finished paying for them.

-Ginn unzipped her backpack and pulled out a copy of that day’s Boston Globe.
-She slid it over to him, then pulled out a textbook entitled: We the People, dumped it on the table, and opened it unceremoniously.
-“Did Camile lend you that?”
-Young asked mildly, taking a sip of his Cappuccino.
+Ginn unzipped her backpack and pulled out a copy of The Boston Globe.
+She slid it to him, then pulled out a textbook titled: We the People.
+She plunked it on the table and opened it with bad grace.

-“Yup,” Ginn said, not looking at him, letting her hair fall forward.
+“Yup.”
+Ginn didn’t look at him.
+She let her hair fall forward.

 Young sighed, oriented the newspaper toward him, and pulled out his phone.